Temporary-Directory/.github/profile/README.md

 🙋‍♀️ We develop what we want to make including mobile apps and website.

-🍿 Interests - 짱구는 못말려, 명탐정 코난 and Harry Potter
+🍿 Interests - Detective Conan, Crayon Shinchan and Harry Potter

 👩‍💻 Currently working on the "Fruitage" project.